Required MEDPREP Courses

 MEDP 403G – Biology Applications

-(1 credit hr., Summer Semester; 2 credit hrs., Fall Semester; 3 credit hrs., Spring Semester)
+((1 credit hr., Summer Semester; 2 credit hrs., Fall and Spring Semesters)

-Biology Applications is a team-taught course that covers the biology topics listed in the AAMC Student Manual for the MCAT.
-This course is designed to help the student prepare for the MCAT and medical school.
+Biology Applications is a team-taught course that covers foundational biology topics in preparation for the MCAT examination and medical school matriculation.
 Emphasis is placed on improving problem-solving skills and increasing the student's knowledge base.
-(This is a continuation course.
-It is not recommended that students take the spring semester without taking the fall semester.)
+Course topics include human physiological systems, and principles of cell and molecular biology, immunology, microbiology, genetics and evolution.
+(This is a continuation course.)

 MEDP 404A – Inorganic Chemistry Applications